corentinaltepe/raspberry-sharp-io/README.md

 Introduction
 ------------
-Raspberry# IO is a .NET/Mono IO Library for Raspberry Pi.
+Raspberry# IO is a .Net Standard and .NetCore IO Library for Raspberry Pi.
 This project is an initiative of the [Raspberry#](http://www.raspberry-sharp.org) Community.

 Current release is an early public release.
 Some features may not have been extensively tested.
 Raspberry# IO currently supports low- and high-level GPIO input/output, support for SPI and I2C peripherals.